little-red-rover/lrr-docs/software_installation.md

 ![](./_images/software_installation/open_connection.png)

-In the following popup, leave 'Foxglove Websocket' selected the default value of 'ws://localhost:8765' for the url.
+In the following popup, leave 'Foxglove Websocket' selected the default value of 'ws://localhost:8765' for the URL.
 Click 'Open'.

 ![](./_images/software_installation/open_connection_popup.png)

 In the top right corner, find the button that says 'Layout'.
-In the drop down, select 'Import From File...' then navigate to `(template project installation path)/tools/lrr_default_layout.json`.
+In the drop-down, select 'Import From File...' then navigate to `(template project installation path)/tools/lrr_default_layout.json`.

 ![](./_images/software_installation/import_layout.png)